CRJoseph77/SQL_Board_Game_Data_Exploration/README.md

 The boardgamegeek.com data was explored, cleaned, structured, and manipulated to discover highly ranked games that might be a good fit for me and the people I play games with.

+## Code and Resources Used
+Editor Used: This project was created using Microsoft’s SQL Server Management Studio 19.

+## Data
+1. Source data: The data originally comes from a popular board game reference site, boardgamegeek.com.
+2. Acquisition: The boardgamegeek.com data used for this project was downloaded from Kaggle (https://www.kaggle.com/datasets/threnjen/board-games-database-from-boardgamegeek).
+3. Preprocessing: No preprocessing was performed prior to importing the CSV files into Microsoft SQL Server Management Studio.
+During the process of importing, column data types were automatically detected.
+A few of them had to be inspected to ensure that numbers were being treated as integers or floats and that strings were being interpreted properly as strings.